 Moreover, there are eight pension fund managers and you can choose anyone for managing your investments.
 These fund managers are registered with the PFRDA and include the following –

 You can also switch between the available investment funds as well as investment strategy when you want.
 Based on the performance of the underlying assets, your investments would grow and you would earn a return.

 As mentioned earlier, the NPS scheme matures when you attain 60 years of age.
 You can also defer the vesting age to 70.
-Upon maturity, you can withdraw 60% of the corpus in lump sum.
+Upon maturity, you can withdraw 60% of the corpus in a lump sum.
 From the remaining 40% of the corpus, you get lifetime annuities at a guaranteed rate.
 There are different types of annuity pay-out options which you can choose from and also the annuity payment frequency.
-You can also avail a joint life annuity and include your spouse to continue receiving the annuity post your death.
+You can also avail of a joint-life annuity and include your spouse to continue receiving the annuity post your death.

 To open a NPS Tier I Account the following eligibility conditions have to be fulfilled –

 There are particular documents that have to be submitted along with the NPS account opening form.

 Q1.
 What is the Tax rebate for self-employed individuals?

 There is a Tax Rebate of up to 10% of the gross income with the limit of Rs.
 1 lakh for a year.

 A Tier 1 National Pension Scheme (NPS) Account is the most fundamental type of pension account provided by the Government of India.
 The government-led system aims to meet the pension demands of employees in both the public and private sectors.